 The following describes the common die attach failure mechanisms and methods to identify and prevent the causes; the causes are described in more details sections.

+Die lifting refers to partial separation of the die from the substrate after the die attach process.
 It can often be identified by visual inspection of the die edges either by naked eye or a microscope.

 Die cracking is partial physical damage to the die in the form of fractures.
 It can be identified by visual inspection of the die through naked eye or microscope.

 Die cracking is caused by application of high die ejection force when separating a die from a wafer on a backing tape.It can also be caused by incomplete adhesive coverage and voids in the deposition.
 Incomplete coverage and voids can cause any mechanical shock/force on the die to be distributed unevenly leading to cracks or fractures.